 It’s important that you document your lost income.
 If you own your own business or work as an independent contractor, we can work with your accountant and/or financial advisor about the way to track your losses.

-Non-economic damages compensate victims for hardships they have endured as a result of the crash or their injuries.
+Non-economic damages compensate victims for hardships they have endured as a result of the accident or their injuries.
 The most common form of non-economic damages is pain and suffering.

 Pain and suffering refers to physical pain and mental suffering.
 The psychological trauma of being involved in a tractor trailer crash is in itself a big part of pain and suffering.
 Our law also provides compensation for loss of, or reduction in, activities and ongoing or permanent disability